 - Use of University resources and access to University facilities

 - Immigration status for international students

-- Veterans and dependents of veterans
+- Status and benefits of veterans and dependents of veterans

 - Internships, assistantships, and study abroad